XingxinHE/CPP_Notes/0_simple_cpp/README.md

 Access Value -> *(ptr + 4) :992734
 ```

-:mag: The value does not change before jumping out of the function!!
+🔎 The value does not change before jumping out of the function!!
 See double check.
 But they are changed outside of the scope.

 :warning:Because the array you create inside `get_random()` is not static!!
 Do the following changes: